Naughty!

 Naughty, also known as Naughty!
 A Report on Pornography and Erotica, is a 1971 British dramatised documentary film directed by Stanley Long and written by Suzanne Mercer.
-Long said although the movie was sold as a sex film it was "a fairly serious film" which "had some purpose".
-Mercer called it "a serious sociological look at pornography and erotica."
+Long said that, although the movie was sold as a sex film, it was "a fairly serious film" which "had some purpose".
+Mercer called it "a serious sociological look at pornography and erotica".
 It mixes interviews with archived footage and re-enactments, and was screened at the Wet Dream Film Festival in Amsterdam in 1971.
 The same team later made a similar movie, On the Game (1974).